Keywords AI

 Generation time

 Our extensive testing, conducted across multiple requests, shows minimal difference in latency between the two models.
 Claude 3.5 Haiku demonstrates slightly faster performance at 13.98s/request, while Claude 3.5 Sonnet follows closely at 14.17s/request.
-The difference of merely 0.19 seconds suggests that both models offer comparable response times, with Haiku having a marginal edge in overall processing speed.

 Speed (Tokens per second)

-TTFT (Time to first token)
+TTFT (Time to First Token)

 Performance comparison